Ankr-network/ankrctl/CONTRIBUTING.md

 And make them available in your `PATH`.
 You can use `go get -u` for both of them and add your `$GOPATH/bin` to your `PATH` so your scripts will find them.

-You will also need a valid `GITHUB_TOKEN` environment variable with access to the `digitalocean/doctl` repo.
+You will also need a valid `GITHUB_TOKEN` environment variable with access to the `ankrnetwork/dccncli` repo.

 #### Scripts

-To build `doctl` for all its platforms, run `scripts/stage.sh major minor patch` (e.g. `scripts/stage.sh 1 5 0`).
+To build `dccncli` for all its platforms, run `scripts/stage.sh major minor patch` (e.g. `scripts/stage.sh 1 5 0`).
 This will place all files and their checksums in `builds/major.minor.patch/release`.